Ayden-Hogeveen-Git/ApplesAgentFinalProject/README.md

 ### Ensure the following before you run the program:
 You are on the student server *(to run with python3.11)*.

 You have *nltk*, *gensim*, *numpy*, and *datasets* in your system or venv.
 If not, install them through *pip*:
 - *pip install nltk*
 - *pip install gensim*
 - *pip install numpy*
 - *pip install datasets*

+If extracted from .tar, make sure *main.py* has execute permission:
+- *chmod +x main.py*

 # Running the program
 ### w/Basic Cards